Serdar Tasiran

 serdar@berkeley.edu

-I am a principal applied scientist at the Automated Reasoning Group at Amazon's Simple Storage Service (S3-ARG).
 I took a founding role in the first Automated Reasoning (AR) Group at AWS, first leading a team working on the "security of the cloud" (focusing on AWS internals).
-This team evolved into one developing tools and collaborating with teams in IoT, cryptography, Identity and Access Management, and S3 to integrate our tools into their design and implementation processes.
-I started S3-ARG, S3's dedicated AR team in 2020.
-S3-ARG works on all aspects of correctness and durability for S3, an extremely complex and large distributed system.
-(We are hiring!)
-See this talk on our work on S3 strong consistency and the coverage of our work in Peter DeSantis's re:Invent 2021 keynote.
+This team evolved into one developing tools and collaborating with teams in IoT, cryptography, Identity and Access Management, and the Simple Storage Service (S3) to integrate our tools into design and implementation processes.
+I started and led S3-ARG, S3's dedicated AR team in 2020 before I moved to the Agentic AI organization.

-Selected Publications at Amazon
+Publications at Amazon

 Selected Publications prior to Amazon